-It looks like Suicide Squad 2 is a bigger priority for Warner Bros. than we thought.
-After the project failed to find momentum under director Gavin O’Connor and writer Todd Stashwick, the studio brought in Guardians of the Galaxy writer/director James Gunn to breathe new life into Suicide Squad 2.
-And it would appear he has.
-The sequel to the 2016 film now has a brand new title, The Suicide Squad, which would seem to indicate that they’re looking to distance themselves a little from the first film.
+After Suicide Squad 2 failed to find momentum under director Gavin O’Connor and writer Todd Stashwick, the studio brought in Guardians of the Galaxy writer/director James Gunn to breathe new life into Suicide Squad 2.
+The sequel to the 2016 film is now known as The Suicide Squad, which would seem to indicate that they’re looking to distance themselves a little from the first film.
 Understandable, as despite it’s nearly $750 million global box office haul, it wasn’t particularly beloved by critics, and appeared to be the victim of some hasty editing to counter the Batman v Superman: Dawn of Justice backlash.

-But now with Gunn on board as both writer and director, The Suicide Squad will likely be a very different film.
-Hopefully, Gunn does something more than duplicate his Guardians success and delivers something more along the lines of the late ’80s action movie with superpowers that the classic Jon Ostrander Suicide Squad comics were.
+But now with Gunn as both writer and director, The Suicide Squad will likely be a very different film.
+Gunn has said on social media that he hopes to deliver something more along the lines of the late ’80s action movie with superpowers that the classic Jon Ostrander Suicide Squad comics were.

 Here’s everything else you need to know about the movie: